Book Review: The Great Gatsby by F. Scott Fitzgerald

 Her life was empty and boring, and she began to resume ballet.
 She was twenty-seven years old and could never become a professional ballet dancer again, but she trained herself even more frantically, practicing eight hours a day.
 In 1930, she was diagnosed with schizophrenia after intense ballet training induced a nervous breakdown.

-And then—in 1932 when she finished her only novel, the autobiographical Save Me the Waltz, Fitzgerald forced her to cut out episodes related to her psychiatric history, not because he wanted to Privacy, but he has used the same plot in his upcoming novel Tender Is the Night.
-He once said to Zelda in front of a psychiatrist: "Save yourself, you third-rate writer and third-rate ballet dancer."
+And then—in 1932 when she finished her only novel, the autobiographical Save Me the Waltz, Fitzgerald forced her to cut out episodes related to her psychiatric history, not because he wanted Privacy, but because he used the same plot in his upcoming novel Tender Is the Night.
+He once said to Zelda in front of a psychiatrist: "Save yourself, you a third-rate writer and third-rate ballet dancer."

 Then - alcoholism seriously affected his writing, and magazines and newspapers interrupted his relationship with him one after another.
 Appointment.
 Until one day, Fitzgerald could no longer find his book in any bookstore, and any bookstore salesperson said that he had never heard of such a writer.